sav-che/TL-2/Authors/Ahlquist, Abraham {std. Ahlquist}.md

-> [!cite] BHL link: this entry starts at [page 50](https://www.biodiversitylibrary.org/item/103858#page/62/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 50](https://www.biodiversitylibrary.org/page/33264739) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ahlquist, Abraham (1794-1844), Swedish (Öland) vicar, rural dean and botanist, studied at Uppsala from 1813, Dr. phil. ib.
 1818, at highschool in Kalmar 1820, teacher in natural history at the Kalmar "gymnasium" 1821-1826, conrector ib.
-1825, later pastor in Runsten, Öland, from 1831 as dean. (*Ahlquist*).
+1825, later pastor in Runsten, Öland, from 1831 as dean.
+**Abbreviated name**: *Ahlquist*

 #### Herbarium and types